Sustainability of Digital Formats

 Disclosure Proprietary standard with some public documentation

-Adoption An FAQ from the Ligos Corporation, distributors of the competing Indeo codec, includes this statement: "Many video files being distributed over the Internet use the DivX AVI format . . . ."
+Adoption An FAQ (link available through Internet Archive) from the Ligos Corporation, distributors of the competing Indeo codec, includes this statement: "Many video files being distributed over the Internet use the DivX AVI format . . . ."

-Licensing and patents DivX software is distributed under license from the company; then compiler of this page is uncertain as to whether the codec itself is protected.
+DivX software is distributed under license from the company; the compiler of this page is uncertain as to whether the codec itself is protected.
 In 2006, a page on the Web site (http://www.divx.com/divx/licensing/; not available in December 2011) described licensing arrangements as free for personal use and fee-based for commercial uses.
 Additional information available in the Wikipedia article on DivX, consulted in December 2011.

 Transparency Depends upon algorithms and tools to read; will require sophistication to build tools.